Skip to content

 PostStack vs Postmark: Transactional Email Compared

-Postmark has spent over a decade building one of the best reputations in transactional email deliverability.
-PostStack is newer, cheaper, and ships features Postmark doesn't.
-Here's an even-handed comparison to help you decide.
+Postmark has spent over a decade quietly building one of the best deliverability reputations in transactional email, and it shows in the inbox-placement numbers they publish.
+PostStack is newer, cheaper, EU-hosted, and ships features Postmark doesn't.
+I'm the one who built PostStack, so the comparison can't be neutral — but I can be precise about where each one actually wins.

 Pricing